 Park development will provide the facilities and infrastructure necessary to protect the park's values and features, while ensuring public safety and appreciation and enjoyment of the park.
 Subject to the primacy placed on the protection of park values, and as budgets allow, the Department of Natural Resources and its partners will provide a range of facilities and services on McNabs Island that will foster use and enjoyment of the island in an environmentally sensitive manner (Figure 4).
 Any infrastructure development must support park goals and objectives.
-Wherever feasible and practical, all new infrastructure will be guided by a "green" philosophy.
+Wherever feasible and practical, all new infrastructure will be guided by a "sustainable design" philosophy.
 No park facilities or services are proposed for Lawlor Island.

-The Department will solicit and/or evaluate development proposals that are consistent with the intent of the management plan.
+The Department will either prepare, solicit, and/or evaluate development proposals that are consistent with the intent of the management plan.
 In addition, the Department will monitor visitor use of McNabs and Lawlor islands to determine its impact on ecological and cultural heritage values.
 Proposed projects may be canceled or modified, and visitor uses restricted or prohibited, where it is determined that the impacts are inconsistent with the intent of the park management plan.

 This plan includes provision for the following facilities and services on McNabs Island: public access, a visitor service centre, orientation and interpretation information, washrooms and change rooms, food services, picnic facilities, an outdoor education centre, a network of trails for hiking, viewing and interpretation, and group and individual camping facilities.
-Most facilities and services will be concentrated in the west central portion of the island, close to the main public access point at Garrison Pier and adjacent to Garrison Road.
-Other development nodes include Ives Cove and Range Pier.
+Most facilities and services will be concentrated in the west central portion of the island, close to one of the main public access points at Garrison Pier and adjacent to Garrison Road.
+Other development nodes are Ives Cove and Range Pier.

-The plan attempts to minimize new development by using existing facilities wherever possible.
+Consistent with the sustainable design philosophy, the plan attempts to minimize new development by using existing facilities or areas which have already been disturbed, wherever possible.
 Proposed new facilities will be located to minimize their impact on the island's natural and cultural heritage values.
 In addition, new facilities will be designed and sited to maintain the island's natural landscape and to minimize impacts on viewscapes of the islands from surrounding mainland and marine locations.
-Implementation of park development projects, as outlined in this plan, will depend largely on the willingness of partners to participate directly with responsible government agencies in the planning, design, development, and operation of park facilities and services.
+Furthermore, consistent with the philosophy of sustainable design, new facility development will not only minimize environmental impacts, it will also strive to minimize the importation of goods and energy as well as the generation of waste.
+Implementation of park development projects, as outlined in this plan, will depend largely on the willingness and ability of partners to participate directly with responsible government agencies in the planning, design, development, and operation of park facilities and services.

 The primary focus of park development is to provide facilities and services that support day-use activities - hiking, walking, picnicking, beach activities, and heritage appreciation.
-The provision of limited camping opportunities is also considered.
+The provision of limited camping opportunities is also intended.

 Wherever possible, development within the park will be consistent with provisions of Halifax Regional Municipality's Municipal Planning Strategy and Land Use By-law.
 The park management plan supports the intent of the MPS in terms of mitigating environmental and aesthetic impacts of park development, limiting commercial development and, where appropriate, using development agreement provisions in any lease agreement that would facilitate the provision of facilities within the park.
-The plan also recognizes the long-standing association residents of Eastern Passage have with the islands.
+The plan also recognizes the long-standing association that residents of Eastern Passage have with the islands.